franciscoxavier04/pm-BIM/docs/installation-and-operations/operation/upgrading/README.md

 Note that this still takes previous values into consideration.
 Values that should not change from your previous configurations can be skipped by pressing `<Return>`.
 This also applies for steps with passwords, which are shown as empty even though they may have a value.
 Skipping those steps equals to re-use the existing value.

 ## Compose-based installation

+> [!NOTE]
-> **Note**: Please make sure the git repository with the docker-compose.yml file is up-to-date.
+> Please make sure the git repository with the docker-compose.yml file is up-to-date.
 If you're using an old version of the repository, the update might fail.

 When using the Compose-based docker installation, you can simply do the following: